kammitama5/kammitama5.github.io/_posts/2018-4-6-Friday-April-6th.md

 ## So...that's about it

 - A fair amount of uncertainty, but it's all good.
+My dad says "you thrive in adversity".
+And so I have.